SabreTools/MPF/CHANGELIST.md

 - Unify handling of enable/disable events
 - Enable nullability in Check
 - Remove all but .NET 6 for AppVeyor packaging
-- Place message boxes at center of main window (Deterous)
+- Place message boxes at center of main window
 - Enable nullability in MPF
 - Enable nullability in MPF.UI.Core
 - Enable nullability in MPF.Test